Those who get to know FUEL co-founder John Moes quickly discover his love of aviation.

 “If you dig into this airport and its history, you’ll discover it is the story of the building of a nation,” said John.

 The Iowa City Airport is the oldest civil airport west of the Mississippi River still in its original location, and also the first air mail stop west of the Mississippi River.
 The military trained pilots there during World War II and the the airport played a key role in the expansion of commercial air travel toward the west.
-There are too many achievements to list, but you can take a deeper dive here:
+There are too many achievements to list, but you can see a good summary here:

 “But this event couldn’t simply look backwards.
 It had to inspire people while setting the stage for what’s to come,” he said.